tpalczew/HideFaces/README.md

 ## Main Goal

-- The main goal was to build a pipeline that tests different object detection algorithms that might be used for an automatic anonimization of faces in still pictures
+- I built a pipeline that tests different object detection algorithms that will be used for hiding the identity of persons within the uploaded still pictures.

-- I decided to implement and test two algorithms:
+- I implemented and tested two algorithms:

-  - Simple Machine Learning algorithm, Haar Cascade Classifier, that is commonly used in business aplications.
-This choice was motivated by the simplicity of approach and time constraints.
-I wanted to obtain a minimum viable product quickly and from this point move on to more sophisticated and challenging approaches.
-I decide to use previously trained Haar Classifier (trained on frontal face images).
+  - A standard computer vision algorithm, the Haar cascade classifier, commonly used in business aplications.
+This choice is motivated by the simplicity of approach and time constraints.
+This served as my minimum viable product and baseline that is compared to more sophisticated and challenging approaches.
+The Haar cascade classifier used in this project was previously trained on frontal face images.

-  - Deep Learning algorithm, from single stage detectors family, You Only Look Once (YOLO).
+  - A state-of-the-art deep learning algorithm, from the single stage detector family, You Only Look Once (YOLO).
+YOLO looks at the whole image at test time so its predictions are informed by global context in the image.
+In the same time a single neural network predicts bounding boxes and class probabilities directly that allows to perform end-to-end optimization directly on detection performance.

-If you would like to train Haar from scratch this post presents in detail all necessary steps:
+If one would like to train Haar from scratch, this post presents all necessary steps in detail:

 [https://memememememememe.me/post/training-haar-cascades](https://memememememememe.me/post/training-haar-cascades/)